Review of Data Analysis with Polars Udemy course

 4. The excercises at the end of lectures are never revisited.

-This course felt like the instructor was given a bunch of Jupyter notebooks but a more senior instructor and told to go teach the class.
+This course felt like the instructor was given a bunch of Jupyter notebooks by a more senior instructor and told to go teach the class.
 There is a lot of reading directly from the notebook, quickly glossing over code, and then talking through the output of the code.
 Unlike the last course, this one doesn't even feel like a cookbook of usefulness.
 It's just a glorified slide deck.

 Let me show you what I mean.
 This is the course list's last 4 sections.
 I've collapsed them to show only the section header so it's a reasonable sized screenshot.